A personal, no obligation quotation for a HuCAL custom monoclonal antibody generation projectRequest a quote

 An Accelerated Approach to Sensitive ADA Assays

 Monitoring of immune responses caused by biotherapeutic drug treatment is a regulatory requirement during preclinical development through to clinical trials.
 Optimization and validation of assays for anti-drug antibodies (ADA) is challenging, particularly when the drug itself is a human monoclonal antibody due to the excess of human antibodies in serum and the relatively low immune response.
-Highly specific and sensitive detection antibodies are needed for robust pharmacokinetic (PK) and immune response (IR) assays.
+Highly specific and sensitive detection antibodies are needed for robust pharmacokinetic (PK) and anti-drug antibody (ADA) assays.

 The performance of an antibody in an assay often correlates with its affinity to the antigen.
 The ability to specifically select for antibodies on the basis of binding strength is therefore an important element of antibody assay development.
 Affinity or koff-rate determination can be carried out on several platforms; for example a rough ranking by ELISA, or quantitative screening using a technology such as surface plasmon resonance (SPR) or biolayer interferometry (BLI).